AlaaApuelsoad/SpringBoot_Docker_App/README.md

 ### **7. Docker Network**
 A Docker network is a virtual network that allows Docker containers to communicate with each other, as well as with the host system and external networks.
 It helps manage the communication between containers in a secure and isolated manner.

+### **8. Docker Deamon**
+The Docker Daemon (dockerd) is the background service that runs on your machine and manages Docker containers, images, networks, and volumes.
+It listens for Docker API requests and handles container operations.

 ---
 ## **Project Structure**
 ```